PhupaSirirat/DatabaseSystemProject/README.md

 `/api/query?sql=xxx`

 Return a JSON of the results by directly inputing SQL command into the database.
-Use `+` instead of spaces, `-` instead of equal signs, and `.` instead of ticks.
+Use `+` instead of spaces, `-` instead of equal signs, `.` instead of ticks, and `~` instead of &.

 :warning: The route handler does not sanitize user input.